OpenTOSCA/container/PITCHME.md

 This is the OpenTOSCA runtime environment.

 First, we present the architecture.
-Furture things will come.
+Future things will come.
 Stay tuned.

 ---